 Necrotizing Fasciitis Treatment

-Patients infected with flesh-eating bacteria will undergo several types of treatment.
-The extent of treatment depends on the stage of the disease when treatment is started.
-The treatment includes:
+If you're infected with flesh-eating bacteria, you will get several types of treatment.
+The extent of treatment depends on the stage of the disease when treatment is started but can include: